YArane/Parallel-RREF/README.md

 # Parallel-RREF
-A parallel algorithm to reduce a matrix to reduced row echelon form
+A parallel algorithm using MPI to reduce a matrix to reduced row echelon form